The powers that be are waging a war on your wealth.

 These rackets are nothing new.

-They were running them before Rome.
+They were running many of them before Rome.

 Getting mad won’t do you much good unless that anger helps you make the decision to do something about it.